benhook1013/space-game/DESIGN.md

 - Player, enemy, asteroid and bullet components live under `lib/components/`.
 - Components mix in `HasGameReference<SpaceGame>` when they need game context.
+- The `SpawnRemoveEmitter` mixin fires events to the `GameEventBus` whenever a component is added or removed, enabling pooling and targeting helpers.
 - Use simple hit boxes (`CircleHitbox`, `RectangleHitbox`) and `HasCollisionDetection`.
 - An `EnemySpawner` system releases groups of enemies at timed intervals.